Period: Second semester

 * Combination of models: bagging, random forests, boosting, XGBoost

-Planned learning activities and teaching methods: The aim of this course is to expose the students to modern tools for classifying data and machine learning techniques, so that they can apply those methods in lab experiences with computers.
-The first half of the course (24 hours) is reserved for this purpose of learning general principles via applications, while the second half of the course allows the students, in small groups, to develop a deeper understanding of one specific subject by carrying out a small project.
+Planned learning activities and teaching methods: This course aims to expose the students to modern tools for classifying data and machine learning techniques so that they can apply those methods in lab experiences with computers.
+The first half of the course (24 hours) is reserved to learn general principles via applications.
+In contrast, the second half of the course allows the students, in small groups, to develop a deeper understanding of one specific subject by carrying out a small project.

-The first half of the course includes theoretical explanations of some key procedures for data analysis or of a class of algorithms, followed by exercise sessions in which the students will apply the new ideas on computers.
-This learning by practical experience is expected to improve the understanding of the theoretical tools.
-The numerical analysis includes either adopting and modifying pre-built software, or sketching simple algorithms from scratch.
+The first half of the course includes theoretical explanations of some key procedures for data analysis or a class of algorithms, followed by exercise sessions in which the students will apply the new ideas on computers.
+This learning through practical experience is expected to improve understanding of theoretical tools.
+The numerical analysis includes adopting and modifying pre-built software or sketching simple algorithms from scratch.